 Do remember that learning how to buy Litecoin is just one method of getting your hands on some: you can also mine Litecoin.

 Buying Litecoin Step-by-Step

 Create a Litecoin Wallet

 The first thing you need to do is to make a wallet.
 This will act as a storage space for Litecoins you purchase or want to sell.

 You can read more in our article which details the step-by-step process for setting up a wallet and picking the best option.

-The most common and easiest to use wallet is an online Wallet, such as Coinbase.
+The most common and easiest to use wallet is an online Wallet, such as Etoro.
 After you’ve set it up, you can use your LTC to purchase items and trade just like any other ‘regular ‘wallet.
 This is a perfect option for small, daily transactions.

 Another option is a software wallet like Electrum.
 This is placed on your computer and be used offline, thus making it more secure and better to prevent possible threats from hacking.
 The third and safest possibility is a hardware wallet like Ledger Nano